manor hotel near gatwick

 • price 1 of 4

 If the four-star Hilton is a little out of your price range, opt for the Hampton instead.
-It comes with slightly fewer luxury amenities, but still provides all the same high quality service, including free hot breakfast served daily.
+It comes with slightly fewer luxury amenities, but still has a modern look and provides all the same high quality service, including free hot breakfast served daily.
 There's a 24-hour reception, so no worries about booking those obscure 3am flights here.
-There's a bar and restaurant too.
+The lobby bar is a great social space, with a wide range of hot and cold drinks on offer.
+A late-ish check-out time of 12pm is also a pretty nice perk, and London is just a 30-minute train ride away if you're planning on seeing the capital before you leave.

 Which room?
 Three of you travelling?
 Save some pennies on the Queen Corner room.
 There's a sofabed for to accommodate you all, but also dual aspect views.
 Nice.